encode/starlette/docs/config.md

 Starlette encourages a strict separation of configuration from code, following [the twelve-factor pattern][twelve-factor].

-Configuration should be stored in environment variables, or in a ".env" file that is not committed to source control.
+Configuration should be stored in environment variables, or in a `.env` file that is not committed to source control.

 ```python title="app.py"